Ratios, Masks, and Space Set-up

 The recommended mask type is pleated and fits snugly under your chin.

 - Staff who care for children under 2 or children who can’t wear a mask should wear face shields over their masks.
 Sites should provide these face shields.
+See the infant care page for more details.

 - Staff should change clothes whenever bodily secretions land on the fabric.
 Staff can wear nursing scrubs, aprons, or extra clothing on top of their regular clothes.